International Students

 J-1 Visa

-Enrolled students who meet the above J-1 stipulations will receive detailed instructions about the application process from the AMFS Office of Student Services, and will need to complete required forms through their AMFS Student Portal.
+Students who meet these criteria will receive detailed instructions about the visa application process from the AMFS Office of Student Services and will be required to complete all necessary forms through the AMFS Student Portal.

 F-1 Visa